oxc-project/eslint-plugin-oxlint/README.md

 ### Flat config

 This plugin is optimized for flat config usage (eslint >= 9.0).
 See [here](https://eslint.org/docs/latest/use/configure/configuration-files-new) for more details.

-Use it like this:
+Example:

 ```js
 // eslint.config.js